Where the United States gets its coal

 - The Western coal region includes Alaska, Arizona, Colorado, Montana, New Mexico, North Dakota, Utah, Washington, and Wyoming.

-- Of the coal produced in the United States, 54% was produced in the Western coal region.
+- About 54% of total U.S. coal production was mined in the Western coal region.

-- Wyoming produced 73% of the coal mined in the Western coal region, and it is the largest coal-producing state in the United States.
-Nine of the top-10 producing coal mines in the United States are located in Wyoming, and all of those mines are surface mines.
+- Wyoming produced 73% of the coal mined in the Western coal region and is the largest coal-producing state in the United States.
+Eight of the top-10 producing coal mines in the United States were located in Wyoming, and all of those mines are surface mines.

-- Surface mines produced 90% of the Western coal region's total coal production.
+- Surface mines produced 90% of the coal in the Western coal region.

 1Year for which final annual data were available at the time of update.